Learning a convex cost-to-go for single step model predictive control: Problem formulation

-To do this, one should ensure that $x^TPx$ is a lower bound of $\mathcal{V}^{MS}_N$, as otherwise $\hat{\mathcal{V}}_{fit}$ would need be non-convex for $\hat{\mathcal{V}}$ to be close approximation of $\mathcal{V}^{MS}_N$.
-If the stage cost is defined as in \eqref{eqn quadratic-costs} then one can simply select $P=Q$.
-However, a more powerful idea is to pick $P$ based on the \ctg of an associated multistage linear quadratic regulator (LQR) problem with the same robust horizon.
+When selecting $P$ one should ensure that $x^TPx$ is a lower bound of $\mathcal{V}^{MS}_N$, as otherwise $\hat{\mathcal{V}}_{sur}$ would need be non-convex for $\hat{\mathcal{V}}$ to be close approximation of $\mathcal{V}^{MS}_N$.
+If the stage cost is defined as in \eqref{cnv-cost-eqnquadratic-costs} then one can simply select $P=Q$.
+However, a more powerful idea is to select $P$ as the \ctg of the associated multistage linear quadratic regulator (LQR) problem., i.e. the multistage problem \eqref{cnv-cost-eqnms-mpc} with $\mathcal{X}_k=R^{n_x}$ and $\mathcal{U}_k=R^{n_u}$.
+Importantly, one needs only to consider the multistage LQR problem \textit{without} additive disturbances, i.e. only parameteric uncertainty.